Women's Health: Readings On Social, Economic, And Political Issues

 Health Disparities between Rural and Urban Women in Minnesota by Kim Tjaden

-Bodies Don’t Just Tell Stories, They Tell Histories: Embodiment of Historical Trauma among American Indians and Alaska Natives by Karina L. Walters, Selina A. Mohammed, Teresa Evans-Campbell, Ramona E. Beltrán, David H. Chae, and Bonnie Duran
+Bodies Don’t Just Tell Stories, They Tell Histories: Embodiment of Historical Trauma Among American Indians and Alaska Natives by Karina L. Walters, Selina A. Mohammed, Teresa Evans-Campbell, Ramona E. Beltrán, David H. Chae, and Bonnie Duran

 Barriers to Healthcare Among Asian Americans by Wooksoo Kim and Robert H. Keefe